 What do you need to do to fix these records?
 You’re going to need your web developer on this task, as it’s not for the faint of heart.
 You’ll be editing the DNS settings at your web hosting provider (not your domain name provider unless you also host with them.)
 You’ll be adding two CNAME and a TXT record to your DNS records, and you’ll need different settings for each of these email services.

 For Hubspot, you’ll get two CNAME and one TXT record (all customized by the Hubspot app) for you to enter.
-For Constant Contact there is one, a TXT record that is customized for you that you will enter into your DNS records.
-For MailChimp there are two CNAME records to enter.
+For Constant Contact there is one, a TXT record and two CNAME that is customized for you that you will enter into your DNS records.
+For MailChimp there are two CNAME records to enter and a TXT record to complete all three (including DMARC)

 Once complete, each of these systems will allow a verification process, and it may take a day or two to fully propagate before you can resume sending bulk emails from these systems.
 Once you’ve completed and verified they are working fully, you should test your email sends again and note deliverability increases or changes to ensure that the results you’re looking for are, in fact, working.